-Walking Travel Mode – Planning and Optimizing Routes with Walking Directions on the Route4Me Web Platform
+Walking Travel Mode – Optimize Routes with Walking Directions

 To help you win the last mile, Route4Me’s proprietary optimization algorithm allows you to plan the most cost-effective and time-efficient routes of any complexity specifically for Walking.
 Moreover, when optimizing Walking routes, Route4Me can take into account such advanced constraints as customer Time Windows, Service Times, team availability, current traffic, weather conditions, and more.